dotnet/docs/docs/core/unmanaged-api/debugging/registerforruntimestartup-function.md

 ---
 # RegisterForRuntimeStartup function

-Executes the callback when the .NET Core runtime starts in the specified process.
+Executes the callback when the .NET runtime starts in the specified process.

 ## Syntax